 Many years ago, I spent part of my time writing software specifications using first-order predicate logic.
 It was an intriguing way of reasoning about invariants using discrete mathematics rather than the usual notation—English.
 It brought precision where there was potential ambiguity and rigor where there was some hand-waving.

 During the same time, I perused a few books on propositional logic, both modern and medieval, one of which was Robert Gula's A Handbook of Logical Fallacies.
-Gula's book reminded me of a list of heuristics that I had scribbled down in a notebook a decade ago about how to argue; they were the result of several years of arguing with strangers in online forums and had things like, “try not to make general claims about things.”
+Gula's book reminded me of a list of heuristics that I had scribbled down in a notebook a decade ago about how to argue; they were the result of several years of arguing with strangers in online forums and had things like, “try not to make general claims about things without evidence.”
 That is obvious to me now, but to a schoolboy, it was an exciting realization.

 It quickly became evident that formalizing one's reasoning could lead to useful benefits such as clarity of thought and expression, objectivity and greater confidence.
 The ability to analyze arguments also helped provide a yardstick for knowing when to withdraw from discussions that would most likely be futile.